manuelosos/collective-variables_testing/sponet_cv_testing/documentation/runfile_doc.md

 ##### Results

 The results of each run will be saved in an individual folder.
-The folder is located in the path specified in the command line argument.
-The folder is named after the run_id.
+The folder will be named with the run_id and is located in the path specified by command line argument.
 The following quantities are saved.

 - **network_anchor_points**